 The impact of holding a concentrated stock position

-If you have a large portion of your investment portfolio in a single stock, you are in a concentrated stock position.
+If you have a large portion of your investment portfolio in a single stock, you have a concentrated stock position.
 Company founders, board members, senior management and other employees and individuals who might work for a public company and be compensated in part in its stock often end up with concentrated positions.
 Even some investors can amass shares over time or inherit a large position in a single stock.

 These large holdings can create unwanted risk to your portfolio and may be difficult to sell, even when the stock is publicly traded.
 If you are looking to diversify—that is, to sell some or all of your concentrated position to buy other investments— it’s important to speak with an advisor and ask yourself the following questions: